jidindinesh/jidindinesh.github.io/_workinprogress/broadcasting.md

 **Step 2: Determining the shape of the resulting tensor**

 If two tensors x, y are “broadcastable”, the resulting tensor size is calculated as follows:

+* If the number of dimensions of x and y are not equal,prepend 1 to the dimensions of the tensor with fewer dimensions to make them equal length.
+* Then, for each dimension size, the resulting dimension size is the max of the sizes of x and y along that dimension.